mixalhsxalk/LibreHardwareMonitor_Pc-Stats/README.md

 ---

 ## 📌 Overview
-**PC Stats Monitor** is a professional, real-time hardware monitoring solution that provides detailed insights into your system's performance.
+**PC Stats Monitor** is a real-time hardware monitoring solution that provides detailed insights into your system's performance.
 Built with Django and leveraging **LibreHardwareMonitor**, it delivers a clean, web-based dashboard accessible from any device on your local network.

 ### 🔍 Key Features
 ✅ **Real-time monitoring** of CPU, GPU, RAM, disk, and network usage